ARA2097 : Historical Archaeology of the Modern World (post 1492)

 Aims

-This module explores the physical and social landscapes created in the ‘New World’ (and at ‘home’ in Europe too), as European colonisers interacted with indigenous peoples.
+This module explores through texts and objects the physical and social landscapes created in the ‘New World’ (and at ‘home’ in Europe too), as European colonisers interacted with Indigenous peoples.
 We focus on the Caribbean, North America, Western and Southern Africa, and Britain and look mainly at the period from 1492 – c.1900.
-Topics to be covered include the archaeology of Spanish and British settlement in the Caribbean; the study of colonial elites and indigenous peoples in British North America; the archaeology of slavery and of global consumerism; archaeology and racism in Southern Africa, and colonial heritage presentation issues today.
+Topics to be covered include the archaeology of Spanish and British settlement in the Caribbean; the study of colonial elites and Indigenous peoples in British North America; slavery and of global consumerism; heritage and racism in Southern Africa, and colonial heritage presentation issues today.

 The aims of this module are:

-• To introduce students to the historical archaeology of European overseas exploration and settlement, in selected contexts from 1492 to the 20th century.
+- To introduce students to the history and archaeology of European overseas exploration and settlement, in selected contexts from 1492 to the 20th century.

-• To introduce students to the historical archaeology of Britain after 1492, and to encourage an understanding of the relationship between overseas exploration and developments in the ‘home’ country.
+- To introduce students to the history and archaeology of Britain after 1492, and to encourage an understanding of the relationship between overseas exploration and developments in the ‘home’ country.

 Outline Of Syllabus